markusdahlberg/piode/README.md

 #### Overview
 The project consists of two Raspberry Pi (in our case version 3), and one USB switch.
 When a condition is met on the first Raspberry Pi (called 'inside') any files in a designated folder are transferred to a USB flashdrive mounted in the USB switch.
 The switch is then switched so that the USB flashdrive is instead connected to the second Raspberry Pi (called 'outside'), where the content is handled according to some simple rules.

 The Raspberry Pi's chosen for this proof of concept is not suited for a production environment.
-The SD cards are not suited for continious R/W and the wireless connections can be a security issue if they are not a wanted feature.
-Please send your suggestions for a more appropiate embedded computer to this project.
+The SD cards are not suited for continuous R/W and the wireless connections can be a security issue if they are not a wanted feature.
+Please send your suggestions for a more appropriate embedded computer to this project.

 #### Parts